sara-nl/clouddocs/image_persistence.markdown

 ## Image: persistent = no

 When you import an appliance from the AppMarket, the disk image(s) normally have `persistent=no`.
+This means, in short, that __changes are lost__.

-This means that at each instantiation of the template, a copy of the image is made and attached as a disk to the VM.
+At each instantiation of the template, a copy of the image is made and attached as a disk to the VM.
 Any changes to the VM's disk are discarded when terminating the VM.

 ![persistent_no](https://doc.hpccloud.surfsara.nl/oortdoc/docs/uploads/707dc6b9bad33fa149319adc1dd46548/persistent_no.png)

 ## Image: persistent = yes